FAQ Undergraduate

 So far, we’ve only had two placements as a new program so the data isn’t necessarily reliable since we only have two data sets.

-Can we apply for placement into Biomedical Engineering if we did not do the Pre-BME STT?
+Can we apply for placement into Biomedical Engineering if we did not do the Pre-BME Timetable?

-Yes, after the priority placement for students currently enrolled in the PBME STT has been completed, the remaining seats in the program will be filled through the normal competitive placement process.
+Yes, after the priority placement for students currently enrolled in the PBME Timetable has been completed, the remaining seats in the program will be filled through the normal competitive placement process.

 Students who do not have credit for CHEM 121 and 123 (or equivalent) may receive a placement in BME but may experience a delay of normal program progression due to missing pre-reqs for the second year courses.